-- 'Hook' or wrap an arm or an elbow around a defensive player in order to obtain an advantage. - 'Push off' to prevent the defensive player from playing or attempting to play the ball, or to create more space for himself. - Use an extended forearm or hand, while dribbling, to prevent an opponent from gaining control of the ball.
+- 'Hook' or wrap an arm or an elbow around a defensive player in order to obtain an advantage. - 'Push off' the defensive player to prevent him/her from playing or attempting to play the ball, or to create more space for himself. - Use an extended forearm or hand, while dribbling, to prevent an opponent from gaining control of the ball.